Muncy School District

 Since that time, there have been building additions, renovations, and careful maintenance of both Muncy Junior Senior High and Ward L. Myers Elementary School.
 Due to community sensitivity about the historical fieldstone façade of the high school building as well as several very old oak trees in the front of the building, renovations and additions have been carefully planned and situated in the rear of the building.

 The district’s central office facilities are located at 206 Sherman Street.
 The offices are attached to the high school building and have a separate entrance.
 In June 2004, a $10.9 million project was completed at the elementary school.
 A two story 18,884 sq. ft. addition was constructed containing a library media center, computer labs, regular and special education classrooms, reading support rooms, a conference/seminar room and office space.
 As part of the same project, the remainder of the building was reconfigured and completely renovated.
 The district has approximately 160 employees, including administrators, teachers, counselors, and other certificated staff, about equally divided between the two schools and non-certificated support staff.
 The district is governed by a nine member Board of Directors.
 Board members serve a four year term.
 They are elected by constituents in their area of residence with three board members representing each of the three residential areas served by the district.
 School board elections are held in odd numbered years, with five and four members' terms expiring in alternating elections.
-Muncy School District is operated by an administrative staff, including a Superintendent, Business Administrator, Assistant to the Superintendent, Secondary Principal, Elementary Principal and Coordinator of Special Education.
+Muncy School District is operated by an administrative staff, including a Superintendent, Business Administrator, Assistant to the Superintendent for C & I, Secondary Principal, Elementary Principal and Coordinator of Special Education.

 Find It Fast